Audiovisual

 What else do we want to know about the Audiovisual domain?

-There are few to no figures available on the biggest players: the streaming services.
-The turnover of video-on-demand in the Netherlands is annually estimated by the Netherlands Film Fund, because the vast majority of streaming services do not make such figures public.
+There are still few to no figures available on the biggest players: the streaming services.
+The revenue from video-on-demand in the Netherlands is annually estimated by the Netherlands Film Fund, because the vast majority of streaming services do not make such figures public.
 Also, a concrete comparison between, for example, the market share of Dutch titles in the cinema and Dutch titles on the largest VOD platforms is not possible due to the lack of data.
 The catalogues of streaming services must, on the basis of the European audiovisual media services directive contain at least 30 percent European titles, which also makes data transparency in this area necessary.

 Want to know more about the Audiovisual domain?